No purchase necessary. Ends on 2/8/2014. Open to legal residents of 50 US and DC, ages 6-14.

 All paper airplanes must meet the following criteria: Airplanes must be constructed out of a single 8 ½ x 11 sheet of paper that is 20lb bond weight (may also be referred to as 50lb text weight).
 The paper can undergo any amount of folding and cutting or tearing, but no tape, paperclips, staples, glue or any other added materials may be included.
 The airplane can be personalized by using either white or colored paper (at the required weight).
 The only additional materials permitted are the use of crayons, markers, pencils and pens.
 Sponsor acknowledges that a certain level of parent participation may be required for the younger entrants.
 Such parent involvement must be limited to vocal coaching and all airplane construction must be completed by the entrant.

-Round One: Approximately five (5) entrants will compete at a time according to their designated flight number and age bracket (6-8 years of age, 9-11 years of age, and 12-14 years of age).
-There will be five (5) spotters and five (5) recorders on the perimeter of the test range.
-Each spotter and recorder will be assigned to a designated entrant.
+Round One: Approximately six (6) entrants will compete at a time according to their designated flight number and age bracket (6-8 years of age, 9-11 years of age, and 12-14 years of age).
+There will be six (6) spotters/recorders and recorders on the perimeter of the test range.
+Each spotter will be assigned to a designated entrant.
 Each entrant will have one (1) opportunity to launch their paper airplane as far as they can.
 When the airplane from the spotter’s designated entrant makes first contact with the ground, the spotter will mark that spot and report to the designated recorder.
 Any additional skidding that occurs after the point of touch down will not be counted as additional distance.
-The entrant from each flight number whose airplane traveled the greatest distance in the air will be declared the winner.
-That entrant will be directed to the pre-test range to be assigned a flight number for Round Two.
+The top two entrants from each flight number whose airplane traveled the greatest distance in the air will be declared the flight winners.
+They will be directed to the pre-test range to be assigned a flight number for Round Two.
 Round One winners will be permitted to visit the build area to make any necessary tweaks/repairs to their airplane prior to the Round Two competition.

-Round Three: Approximately five (5) entrants will compete at a time according to their designated flight number and age bracket.
+Round Four: Approximately six (6) entrants will compete at a time according to their designated flight number and age bracket.
 Each entrant will have one (1) opportunity to launch their paper airplane as far as they can.
 When the airplane from the spotter’s designated entrant makes first contact with the ground, the spotter will mark that spot and report to the designated recorder.
 Any additional skidding that occurs after the point of touch down will not be counted as additional distance.
 The entrant from each flight number whose airplane traveled the greatest distance in the air will be declared the winner.
-Round Three winners will be permitted to visit the build area to make any necessary tweaks/repairs to their airplane prior to the Round Four competition.
+Round Four winners will be permitted to visit the build area to make any necessary tweaks/repairs to their airplane prior to the Final Rounds competition.

 This process will repeat until there is a grand prize winner in each age group (6-8, 9-11, and 12-14).
 The airplane that travels the greatest distance in the final flight for each age bracket will be deemed the grand prize winner for that age bracket.